 - The EIP is not associated with any cloud resources.

 - If the EIP is associated with an ECS instance, check the security policies of the ECS instance.
-For example, if the ECS instance is added to a security group that denies the access from port 80, then you cannot access the EIP over port 80.
+For example, if the ECS instance is added to a security group that denies the access from port 80, you cannot access the EIP over port 80.

 How are newly created EIPs allocated?